 So, how did you do with your assumptions?

 In our example – from yesterday – I think I did quite well, apart from one insight that I never considered – Students.

-The board was *flooded* with university students that were stressed with their exams and managing their time.
+The board was flooded with university students who were stressed with their exams and time management.